 There is a disparity between the interconnected global economy and the disparate carbon policies in different countries (some with carbon tax, some implementing cap-and-trade systems, some without a system in place at all).
 For example, the EU uses their ETS system, yet the majority of the US has yet to implement a carbon tax.
 These factors make equilibrating the different carbon-pricing schemes on a global basis challenging yet crucial if equity is to be achieved.

-Cramton and colleagues emphasise that current ‘pledge-and-review’ processes that came from the Paris agreement are based on self-interest and that responding only to domestic concerns will not be enough to address the problem at hand.
+Economist Peter Cramton and colleagues emphasise that current ‘pledge-and-review’ processes that came from the Paris Agreement are based on self-interest and that responding only to domestic concerns will not be enough to address the problem at hand.
 He mentions that Paris was successful in that a collective goal was set, but that individual contributions do not add up.

 The lack of a central body regulating the implementation of such carbon pricing strategies around the world also hinders this issue of equity.
 Carbon pricing has been demonstrated as the preferred climate policy instrument, and would also be beneficial to promote international cooperation.
-To implement carbon pricing globally though, Carattini and colleagues suggest a ‘global system of harmonised carbon taxes’ rather than one unified global tax so that countries can retain control over revenues.
+To implement carbon pricing globally though, research suggests a ‘global system of harmonised carbon taxes’ rather than one unified global tax so that countries can retain control over revenues.

 Carbon taxing is just one way of holding large emitters accountable for their role in harming the environment.
 It represents a departure from the West’s traditional model of letting market forces guide decision-making by allowing governments to mandate emission targets, which is one of the reasons it hasn’t been as widely implemented around the world as it should be.
 However, if the planet is to have any hope of meeting the Paris Agreement goals, drastic measures that consider both the economic and social wellbeing of nations’ inhabitants must be taken.